laurensrinke/gatsby-source-google-reviews-multiLang/README.md

 This is forked/modified from https://github.com/unmaskz/gatsby-source-google-reviews/ by unmaskz

-This source plugin will allow you to include google place reviews in your gasby graph
+This source plugin will allow you to include google place reviews in your gasby graph using the native google api.

 Requirements:

 - Google Place Id
-- Scale Serp API key: www.scaleserp.com
+- Google places API Key

 ## Instalation